 All communication by email from us will identify you by name, or will be cryptographically signed for [email protected] We will never ask you for any personal information by email.

-To securely countact Smartbnb by email, we advise you to use the PGP key below.
+To securely contact Smartbnb by email, we advise you to use the PGP key.

-We follow industry standards practices to secure our servers (located on premium data centers with restricted access, strong authentication and identification required, firewall protection).
+We follow industry standards practices to secure our servers.
+They are located in premium data centers with restricted access, strong authentication, firewall protection, and identification required.

-To make sure that our efforts are always up to date, we submit ourselves to daily security vulnerabilities scans by McAfee and Qualys.
-In addition to our own efforts, those frequent security scans help ensure that no vulnerability is putting your data at risk.
+In addition to our own efforts, the security scans and penetration testing help ensure that no vulnerability is putting your data at risk.